ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 ga_instance.run()
 ```

-Let's explore how to visualize the results by the above mentioned methods.
+The next sections explain how to visualize the results with these methods.

-# Fitness
+## Fitness

-## `plot_fitness()`
+### `plot_fitness()`

 The `plot_fitness()` method shows the fitness value for each generation.
 It creates, shows, and returns a figure that summarizes how the fitness value(s) evolve(s) by generation.
 It was previously named `plot_result()`.

-It works only after completing at least 1 generation.
-If no generation is completed (at least 1), an exception is raised.
+It works only after at least 1 generation is completed.
+If no generation is completed, an exception is raised.

 This method accepts the following parameters: